xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 ## Out-Brief

-We have used MFEM as a demonstration vehicle for illustrating the value in robust, time integration methods in numerical algorithms.
-In particular, we have used the [PETSc][1] solvers to compare and contrast both the effects of _adaptive_ time stepping as well as the role the order of the time integration plays in time to solution and number of time steps in the adaptive case.
+We have used MFEM and PETSc as a demonstration vehicle for illustrating the value in robust, time integration methods in numerical algorithms.
+In particular, we have used the [PETSc][1] integrators to compare and contrast both the effects of _adaptive_ time stepping as well as the role the order of the time integration plays in time to solution and number of time steps in the adaptive case.
 In addition, we have demonstrated the ability of implicit methods to run at higher time steps than